hilmi-yilmaz/42_corona_tracker/README.md

 ## Description

-This program makes use of the 42 API.
-It asks data from the API to which people sat close to the infected person and also for how long.
+This program outputs overlapping logging times between an infected student and contacts of this student.
+See the example output below.

 ## Prerequisites